wpilibsuite/frc-docs/source/docs/software/advanced-controls/system-identification/introduction.rst

 - Elevators
 - Arms

-Several of these options use identical robot-side code, and differ only in the analysis routine used to interpret the data.
+Several of these options use nearly identical robot-side code, and differ only in the analysis used by SysId to interpret the data.

 Simple Motor Identification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~